 Austin Telco Number Spoofing Scam

-A recent scam involving number spoofing has seen a rise in the last few months.
-A member has brought it to our attention that they were contacted by what appeared to be Austin Telco's number only to discover that it was a fraudster attempting to get information from their account.
+A recent scam involving phone number spoofing has seen a rise in the last few months.
+It has been brought to our attention that members of Austin Telco have been called by a fraudster using Austin Telco’s phone number on their caller ID only to discover that the fraudster was attempting to get information from their account.

-Scammers have used number spoofing before, but now they are finding out whom your financial institute is and spoofing their number to try and get personal information from you.
+Scammers have used phone number spoofing in the past, but now are using your financial institution’s name and number to attempt to get personal information from you.
 Below is how the scam usually works:

 In some cases, to ensure they have your trust, the fraudster will mention calling the number on the back of your card or your financial institute directly.
 Instead of hanging up to allow you to do this, they act as if they terminated the line and will even play a fake dial tone on their end.
 Once you dial the number for your financial institute, they will resume the call as if it were you initiating it.